WoodMac: 6 Cleantech Startups to Watch

 -

-Analyst take: “There is fast-growing market opportunity for software tools that help optimize and manage batteries.
-Software is the key to unlocking the full potential of energy storage to provide simultaneous value across frequency regulation, capacity, deferral of wires upgrades, and other services.” - Daniel Finn-Foley, Head of Energy Storage at Wood Mackenzie
+Analyst take: “There is a fast-growing market opportunity for software tools that help optimize and manage batteries.
+Software is the key to unlocking the full potential of energy storage to provide value simultaneously across frequency regulation, capacity, deferral of wires upgrades, and other services.” — Daniel Finn-Foley, head of energy storage at Wood Mackenzie

 Treau